 Like your qualifying retirement account, your Social Security benefits are exempt from bankruptcy.
 By contrast, the funds you receive each month are exempt, as well—and even better yet, you won’t include monthly Social Security benefits in your means test calculation.
 But there’s still a catch.
 You must be able to prove that the funds are indeed Social Security funds.

 If you comingle (mix) your Social Security payment in an account that you use to deposit money from other sources, the Social Security funds won’t be protected.
 For instance, suppose that you put your $500 Social Security payment into the checking account you use to pay for food and other necessities, and you deposit your spouse’s paycheck in that same account.
 If the account balance is $3,000 when you file for bankruptcy, the court won’t be able to tell how much of it, if any, is Social Security funds.
 For all the court knows, the entire balance might be your spouse’s wages.
 If you want to prevent this problem from occurring, the best course of action is to maintain the funds in a separate bank account.
 That way you’ll be able to keep your benefits in bankruptcy, and even protect the funds from other collecting creditors, too.

-(Find out more in Bankruptcy Planning for Senior Citizens.)^Back to top
+(Find out more in Bankruptcy Planning for Senior Citizens.)